YCChenVictor/blog-frontend/_posts/aesthetics/english/2022-11-19-(toefl)-reading.md

 ## How?

+### General Idea

 Steps to answer questions:

 * 3 reading passage, 30 questions, 54 minutes
-* draw template
+* Draw template
-* analyze question's category
+* Analyze question's category
-* utilize answer strategy
+* Utilize answer strategy
-* technique
+* Technique
-  * skim: walk through passage and drop down conclusion note
+  * Skim: walk through passage and drop down conclusion note
-  * scan: directly find the keyword
+  * Scan: directly find the keyword
+* Question Types: vocabulary

 ### Vocabulary

-#### Category of Vocabulary

-When the question asks the meaning of particular vocabulary
+* Identification: when the question asks the meaning of particular vocabulary

-#### Steps to solve Vocabulary
+* Steps
   * If this vocabulary is in subject of a sentence, check the prior sentence.
-If this vocabulary is in object of a sentence, check the laster sentence.
+If this vocabulary is in object of a sentence, check the later sentence.
   * If this vocabulary is verb, check the effect in near sentences
-* Drop down key points of that checked sentence
-* Choose answer based on key points
+  * Drop down key points of that checked sentence and choose answer based on key points

-#### Example of Vocabulary Question
+* Example

-For example, what's the closest meaning to the word, `abolished` in the following sentences

-In 1857, in return for a payment of 63 million kronor from other commercial nations, Denmark **abolished** the Sound toll dues the fees it had collected since 1497 for the use of the Sound.
+  * Question: what's the closest meaning to the word, `abolished` in the following sentences: In 1857, in return for a payment of 63 million kronor from other commercial nations, Denmark **abolished** the Sound toll dues the fees it had collected since 1497 for the use of the Sound.
 This, along with other policy shifts toward free trade, resulted in a significant increase in traffic through the Sound and in the port of Copenhagen.

-Because this is the verb, we check the effect: increase the traffic -> the fees must be lower -> A or D -> the meaning of abolish is end
+  * Answer: Because this is the verb, we check the effect: increase the traffic -> the fees must be lower -> A or D -> the meaning of abolish is end

 ### Reference

-#### Category of Reference

-When pronoun
+Identification: when pronoun

 ### Lead Word/ Detail

-#### Category of Lead Word/ Detail
+* Identification
   * When a question starts from 'according to'
-* ends with 'which of the following'
+  * Ends with 'which of the following'
-* mentioned number of paragraph specifically
+  * Mentioned number of paragraph specifically

-#### Steps to solve Lead Word/ Detail
+* Steps
   * Find keyword in question
   * Scan article to find the keyword
   * If find the keyword, write down the key point of that sentence containing the keyword
   * If no keyword in passage, drop the inference why author write this passage (usually on the first and last sentences)
   * choose the answer

-For example,

-Question
+* Example

 ### Rhetorical Purpose

-#### Category of Rhetorical Purpose
+* Identification
   * The author discusses X in paragraph 2 in order to...
   * Why does the author mention X?
   * The author uses X as an example of
   * How is paragraph 3 organized?
   * How is paragraph 1 and 2 related?

-#### Steps to solve Rhetorical Purpose
+* Steps

-Mindset: academic articles all have structure of main idea and then details.
+  * Mindset: academic articles all have structure of main idea and then details
   * find where the key word in question is
   * determine whether this sentence is main or detail
   * If main, then the answer is in details and should summarize the details
   * If detail, then the answer is in main and should summarize the main

-#### Example of Rhetorical Purpose

-For example,

-TBC
+* example

 ### Paraphrase